Social contagion and asset prices: Reddit's self-organised bull runs: Extra results for peer effects

 \subsection{Target independent variable}

-We extend the utility framework to suit our empirical strategy.
+We build a discrete-choice empirical strategy to suit our model.
 Under the assumption that $u_{i,t}$ is drawn from a standard type-I Extreme Value Distribution, we model the log-odds of expressed investor sentiments $\phi_i$ by a standard multivariate logistic function,

 where $t$ denotes time, and $(t-1,t)$ an interval preceding $t$.
-The goal of this paper, in light of Proposition \ref{proposition:strategic_interactions}, is to test empirically whether $f(\cdot)$ is increasing.
-To that end, we aggregate bullish and bearish sentiments into one continuous variable, $\Phi_{i,t}$, leaving out the neutral benchmark:
+The goal of this paper, in light of Prediction 1, is to test empirically whether $f(\cdot)$ is increasing.
+To that end, we aggregate bullish and bearish sentiments into one continuous variable, $\Phi_{i,t}$:

 In the main body, the error term is expressed as $\epsilon_{i,t}$.
-Under the assumption that $u_{i,t}^+$ and $u_{i,t}^-$ are independent identically distribution, $u_{i,t}^+ - u_{i,t}^-$ will follow a logistic distribution with finite variance.
-The intensity of neutral sentiments are an interesting manifestation of uncertainty in WSB, but ultimately not insightful in our approach to measuring the degree of social contagion in $f(\cdot)$.
+Under the assumption that $u_{i,t}^+$ and $u_{i,t}^-$ are independent and identically distributed, $u_{i,t}^+ - u_{i,t}^-$ will follow a logistic distribution with finite variance.